 So as you can see athletics, sports and fitness are my priority.

 I'm ready to work hard at 110% effort for the next 4 months!

-My name is Carly Russell and I am so excited to be back coaching Junior Coho this year.
-Coho has been a huge part of my life, and I am so happy to help keep that going for the Junior Coho’s!
-I trained competitively up until last year and now have made the switch to just coaching.
-This will be my 4th year coaching with the club, and I could not be more excited.
-I currently am in my first year of a History degree at Ambrose University in Calgary.
+My name is Carly Russell and I cannot wait for another great season with the Junior Coho’s.
+I am so excited to be coaching with Alex and Ben this season!
+Coho has been a huge part of my life, and I am so excited to hopefully create that love for the juniors!
+I swam with Coho for 9 years before I decided it was time to hang up the googles and lace up a pair of skates.
+This will be my 5th year coaching with the club, and I could not be more excited.
+I currently am in my second year of a History degree at Ambrose University in Calgary.
 After that, I intend to pursue my teaching degree at Ambrose as well.

 As I mentioned, Coho has been a huge part of my life.
 I am at the pool almost every day whether it is for working or training personally.
 I love training almost as much as I like coaching.
 My favourite events are probably the 100 and 200m IM as well as the 50m Breaststroke and 100m Backstroke.
-In addition to swimming, I love karate and competing in that sport!
+In addition to swimming, I love playing hockey as well as basketball.

-When you don’t find me at the pool, I am probably working at the Old School Bus Ice Cream.
-I also love spending my time volunteering with Girl Guides, and making sure that I keep up with my love of politics by actively participating in my Youth Parliament.
+This summer I am excited to be spending my days working at the Canmore Muesuem, and just maybe I’ll be at the Old School Bus Ice Cream!
+I enjoy volunteering with Girl Guides of Canada; as well as with my Youth Parliament to hopefully gain a better understanding of politics.
 Coaching the Junior Coho program has been a dream and I can’t wait to see what the season has in store for us.